Zunautica/tztemplate/README.md

 It may also ask for a package or controller - just enter it's name.
 If the package doesn't exist it will create it; if the controller (for views) doesn't exist it will abort.

+Enter '?' at any point to view options for the current stage

 ### templates